ShyftNetwork/veriscope/README.md

 https://fedstats.veriscope.network/ .
 This command replaces your enode list with one obtained from the ethstats server, then restarts nethermind to use it.

+**Note:** this is optional and only recommended when synchronizing the blockchain with your nethermind relay node.

 ### 9. Create admin user